GTLIDAR/safe-nav-locomotion/README.md

 # Project and Related Publications

-This work is a part of our ongoing work on robust and reactive fecision-making and AI planning of collaborative and agile robots in complex environments.
+This work is a part of our ongoing work on robust and reactive decision-making and AI planning of collaborative and agile robots in complex environments.
 More information and related publications can be found [here](http://lab-idar.gatech.edu/robust-and-reactive-decision-making-and-ai-planning-of-collaborative-and-agile-robots-in-complex-environments/)

 This repo contains the code used for implementation in our [published work](https://arxiv.org/abs/2009.05168):-